Test design

 Weideman, A. 2018.
 Academic literacy: Why is it important?
 [Introduction].
 In: Academic literacy: Five new tests.
 Bloemfontein: Geronimo, p. ii-x.

-My top publications on test design
+My top 5 articles on language test design

-fulltext_restricted_medium Weideman, Albert.
-2021.
+Weideman, Albert.
+2022.
 Context, construct, and validation: A perspective from South Africa.
-Language Assessment Quarterly, DOI: 10.1080/15434303.2020.1860991.
+Language Assessment Quarterly 19(2): 124-141. https://doi.org/10.1080/15434303.2020.1860991

 Weideman, Albert.
-2019b.
+2019.
 Degrees of adequacy: the disclosure of levels of validity in language assessment.
 Koers: Bulletin for Christian Scholarship 84(1): 1-15.
 DOI: 10.19108/KOERS.84.1.2451.

 Weideman, Albert.
-2019c.
+2019.
 Validation and the further disclosures of language test design.
-Bulletin for Christian Scholarship 84(1): 1-10.
+Koers: Bulletin for Christian Scholarship 84(1): 1-10.
 DOI: 10.19108/KOERS.84.1.2452.

 Weideman, Albert.
 2017.
 Does responsibility encompass ethicality and accountability in language assessment?
-Language & Communication, 9p.
-DOI: http://dx.doi.org/10.1016/j.langcom.2016.12.004.
+Language & Communication, 9p. https://doi.org/10.1016/j.langcom.2016.12.004

 Weideman, A. & Pot, A. 2015.
 Diagnosing academic language ability: An analysis of the Test of Academic Literacy for Postgraduate Students.
-Language Matters 46(1): 22-43.
-DOI: 10.1080/10228195.2014.986665.
+Language Matters 46(1): 22-43. https://doi.org/10.1080/10228195.2014.986665.

 Weideman, A. & Patterson, R. 2013.
 The typicality of academic discourse and its relevance for constructs of academic literacy.
 Journal for Language Teaching 47(1): 107-123.
 DOI: 10.4314/jlt.v47i1.5